Amaranth has been cultivated for thousands of years, with evidence of it's use dating back to pre-Columbian civilizations with

 Ginger may help relieve nausea, and vomiting for the people undergoing certain types of surgery, and it may also help reduce chemotherapy-related nausea.

-Ginger may play a role in weight loss, according to studies in humans, and animals. www.healthline.com A 2022 review found a significant reduction in fasting blood sugar, and Hb1c in people with type two diabetes after taking ginger supplements.
+Ginger may also aid in weight loss, according to studies in humans, and animals. www.healthline.com A 2022 review found a significant reduction in fasting blood sugar, and Hb1c in people with type two diabetes after taking ginger supplements.

 http://pubmed.ncbi.nlm.nih.gov/35031435/ According to a 2024 review, ginger can support digestive health in people with irritable bowel syndrome (IBS) and inflammatory bowel disease (IBD) by: